-- (a) Imposition of supervision pending completion of an investigation to determine if corrective action is warranted or pending exhaustion of due process rights. - (b) Issuance of a warning or a letter of admonition or reprimand. - (c) Imposition of monitoring of professional practices, other than direct supervision, for a period of 6 months or less. - (d) Termination or limitation of temporary privileges or disaster privileges. - (e) Supervision and other requirements imposed as a condition of granting privileges. - (f) Termination of any contract with or employment by the Medical Center(s). - (g) Any recommendation voluntarily imposed or accepted by a practitioner. - (h) Denial of membership and privileges for failure to complete an application for membership or privileges. - (i) Denial or termination of telemedicine membership or privileges or of community-based affiliation. - (j) Removal of membership and privileges for failure to complete supervision within the time period granted by these Bylaws. - (k) Removal of membership and privileges for failure to submit an application for reappointment within the allowable time period. - (I) Reduction or change in staff category. - (m) Refusal of the credentials committee, department, or Medical Executive Committee to consider a request for appointment, reappointment, staff category, department assignment, or privileges within two years of a final adverse decision regarding such request. - (n) Removal or limitation of Emergency Department call obligations. - (o) Any requirement to complete an educational assessment or training program. - (p) Imposition of a consultation requirement pending completion of an investigation to determine if corrective action is warranted or pending exhaustion of due process rights. - (q) Any requirement to complete a health and/or psychiatric/psychological assessment and follow-up treatment recommended by the designated or approved healthcare professional. - (r) Retrospective chart review. - (s) Denial, removal or limitation of membership and/or privileges as a result of (1) the decision of the CEO to enter into, terminate or modify an exclusive contract for certain clinical services; or (2) the termination or modification of the practitioner's relationship with the exclusive provider. - (t) Grant of conditional appointment/reappointment or appointment/reappointment for a limited duration - (u) Termination or limitation of membership or privileges based upon a limitation in the type or extent of clinical services which may be provided to Medical Center inpatients from a remote location.
+- (a) Imposition of supervision pending completion of an investigation to determine if corrective action is warranted or pending exhaustion of due process rights. - (b) Issuance of a warning or a letter of admonition or reprimand. - (c) Imposition of monitoring of professional practices, other than direct supervision, for a period of 6 months or less. - (d) Termination or limitation of temporary privileges or disaster privileges. - (e) Supervision and other requirements imposed as a condition of granting privileges. - (f) Termination of any contract with or employment by the Medical Center(s). - (g) Any recommendation voluntarily imposed or accepted by a practitioner. - (h) Denial of membership and privileges for failure to complete an application for membership or privileges. - (i) Denial or termination of telemedicine membership or privileges or of community-based affiliation. - (j) Removal of membership and privileges for failure to complete supervision within the time period granted by these Bylaws. - (k) Removal of membership and privileges for failure to submit an application for reappointment within the allowable time period. - (I) Removal of membership and privileges or limitation of privileges where privileges have been terminated or limited at a Distant Site. - (m) Reduction or change in staff category. - (n) Refusal of the credentials committee, department, or Medical Executive Committee to consider a request for appointment, reappointment, staff category, department assignment, or privileges within two years of a final adverse decision regarding such request. - (o) Removal or limitation of Emergency Department call obligations. - (p) Any requirement to complete an educational assessment or training program. - (q) Imposition of a consultation requirement pending completion of an investigation to determine if corrective action is warranted or pending exhaustion of due process rights. - (r) Any requirement to complete a health and/or psychiatric/psychological assessment and follow-up treatment recommended by the designated or approved healthcare professional. - (s) Retrospective chart review. - (t) Denial, removal or limitation of membership and/or privileges as a result of (1) the decision of the CEO to enter into, terminate or modify an exclusive contract for certain clinical services; or (2) the termination or modification of the practitioner's relationship with the exclusive provider. - (u) Grant of conditional appointment/reappointment or appointment/reappointment for a limited duration.

+(v) Termination or limitation of membership or privileges based upon a limitation in the type or extent of clinical services which may be provided to Medical Center inpatients from a remote location.